Talented and Gifted (TAG)

 District TAG Mission and Vision

-Reynolds School District is committed to an educational program that recognizes, identifies, and serves the unique needs of talented and gifted (TAG) students.
-Talented and gifted students are those who have been identified as intellectually gifted and/or academically talented according to Oregon Administrative Rule (OAR) 581-022-2325.
-The district is committed to addressing ethnic, racial and socio-economic disproportionality in the identification of students as talented and gifted.
-The district will continually work toward providing academic programs and services that accommodate the assessed levels and accelerated rates of learning of identified TAG students.
+The district focuses on addressing ethnic, racial and socio-economic disproportionality in the identification of students as talented and gifted.
+The district will continually work toward providing academic services that accommodate the assessed levels and accelerated rates of learning of identified TAG students.

 For more information, please see the District TAG Plan.
 You may also contact your building TAG coordinator (see list below) or Christine Taylor, District TAG Specialist.